 Pricing - Our net sales growth and profitability may be affected as we adjust prices to address market conditions.
 We adjust our product prices based on a number of variables including demand, the competitive environment, technological improvements and changes in our raw material, distribution, energy and other input costs.
-We increased our prices in 2022 in response to continuing inflation related to the ongoing impacts of the COVID-19 pandemic and other market conditions, including the war in Ukraine.
-In 2023, we anticipate challenging market conditions to continue to impact pricing.
+We increased our prices in 2021 in response to record inflation related to the COVID-19 pandemic.
+In 2022, we anticipate changing market conditions to continue to impact pricing.
 Price changes may affect net sales, earnings and market share in the near term as the market adjusts to new pricing and other market conditions.

 Operating Costs - Our operating costs include raw materials, labor, selling, general and administrative expenses, taxes, currency impacts and financing costs.
 We manage these costs through cost saving and productivity initiatives, sourcing and hedging programs, and pricing actions.
 To remain competitive on our operating structure, we continue to work on programs to expand our profitability, such as our FORCE program.
-In 2022, our results were impacted by an unprecedented increase in our costs, particularly for pulp, resin, distribution and energy, primarily related to COVID-19 pandemic driven effects and the effects of the war in Ukraine.
-We expect the higher cost environment will continue in 2023.
+In 2021, our results were impacted by an unprecedented increase in our costs, particularly for pulp, resin, distribution and energy, primarily related to COVID-19 pandemic driven effects.
+We expect the higher cost environment will continue in 2022.